Political Economy

 Honors Program

-To graduate with honors from the group major in PE, students must enroll in the two-semester honors seminar, GLOBAL H102 (fall only) and POLECON H195 (spring only) and must obtain a grade point average (GPA) of 3.6 in the major (all upper-division major courses will be used to calculate the major GPA.
-A student MUST have completed and received a grade for at least FOUR upper-division major courses to be considered for the Honors Program) and 3.5 in overall UCB coursework.
+To graduate with honors from the group major in PE, students must enroll in the two-semester honors seminar, GLOBAL H102 (fall only) and POLECON H195 (spring only) and must obtain a grade point average (GPA) of 3.6 in the major and 3.5 in overall UCB coursework.
+All upper-division major courses will be used to calculate the major GPA.
+A student MUST have completed and received a grade for at least FOUR upper-division major courses to be considered for the Honors Program.
 The honors seminar (POLECON H195) is taken in addition to a student's regular course work for fulfilling requirements for the major and culminates in the writing of a senior thesis.
 To qualify for POLECON H195, students must be recommended by the GLOBAL H102 instructor.
 The thesis is read by the POLECON H195 instructor and at least one other faculty member who is selected by the student in consultation with the thesis instructor.
 Please consult a program advisor about honors eligibility.

 There is no guarantee that students accepted into the honors program will graduate with honors.
 Honors recommendations are made after graduation and are based on a number of factors including (but not limited to) major GPA, grades received for GLOBAL H102 and POLECON H195, and faculty adviser recommendations.